 Deliver the science behind 75% of the world's diet.

-Create opportunities for providing and exchanging knowledge and advancing innovations across the broad disciplines of cereal grain science by facilitating research, education, collaboration, technical service, and advocacy efforts.
+Advance innovation across the broad disciplines of cereal grain science through research, education, collaboration, technical service, and advocacy.

 Connecting Science to Key Issues